continuoous/blog/_posts/2012-01-01-A-blank-mind.md

 ---
 layout: post
 title: A Blank Mind
-description: An open letter I wrote to myself
-summary: An open letter I wrote to myself
+description: Conscience is bankrupt if it isn’t clean, a mind equally so if it isn’t dirty.
+summary:
 tags: [Life]
 ---

-*Conscience is bankrupt if it isn’t clean, a mind equally so if it isn’t dirty.*

 ![Unsplash](https://source.unsplash.com/nXo2ZsKHTHg/800x450/ "Source: unsplash.com/@sashafreemind")